nyeogmi/moogle/README.md

 `moogle` provides eight data structures.
 Each one represents a different table type that you might expect to see in a relational database, and each provides natural type-safe Rust interface.

-The fundamental data structure in `Pom`, a table type. `Pom` is a container whose only purpose is to store things -- adding something to a `Pom` assigns it an `Id` (an opaque integer value) you can use to fetch it again.
+The fundamental data structure is `Pom`, a table type. `Pom` is a container whose only purpose is to store things -- adding something to a `Pom` assigns it an `Id` (an opaque integer value) you can use to fetch it again.
 These integer values satisfy the `IdLike` trait, which most other `moogle` data structures require.

 In addition to that, it provides tabular representations of three familiar data structures: